Can Stone Veneer be Exposed to Water? Water Exposure and Long-Term Durability

 Is manufactured stone veneer waterproof?

-Where is stone veneer commonly exposed to water?
+Where manufactured stone veneer is commonly exposed to water

-4. Adhesion failure: water trapped behind the veneer can weaken the bond between the stone and the substrate, potentially leading to delamination or stone detachment.
+Adhesion failure is another potential risk.
+If water becomes trapped behind the veneer due to poor drainage or improper flashing, it can weaken the bond between the stone and the substrate.
+Over time, this may lead to loosening or detachment of individual stones.

 How to protect stone veneer from water damage